justSammy1604/My-Flask-And-Django-Learning/README.md

 # My-Flask-And-Django-Learning
-All concepts of Flask and Django framework funcdamentals
+All concepts of Flask and Django framework fundamentals